 When you qualify buyers on the basis of your discovery call, you will onboard only the right kind of prospects that can derive value from your product or service.
 They will help your team take a step ahead of small wins and pave the way toward long-term profitability.
 As per Harvard Business Review, 68% of sales professionals agree that “more information generally helps customers make better decisions.”

-Sales CRMs like Kylas help you keep track of all the incoming leads depending on your sales process.
+Sales CRMs like Kylas have robust lead management functions help you keep track of all the incoming leads depending on your sales process.
 This can help your team qualify leads and get them through the sales process smoothly.

-This gives rise to an important question “how to qualify sales prospects”.
-Let’s dig a little deeper into how to qualify sales prospects and how to make the most of incoming leads.
+This gives rise to an important question, “How to Identify the Right Prospects?”.
+Let’s dig a little deeper into how to define and qualify sales prospects, and make the most of incoming leads.

 How to Qualify Sales Prospects?